theitxp/theitxp.com/index.md

 What's up?!
 This is the home of the The IT XP, a show dedicated to the world of Information Technology and the professionals that working to drive business initiatives using their technology skills.
 Whether you are a developer or a systems administrator.
-If your using "The CLOUD" or hosting on-premise, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.</p>
+If your using "The CLOUD" or hosting on-premise, we're going to provide you with some nuggets of insight on what happens behind the curtain of an organization's IT department.

 Check us out on <a href="https://twitter.com/theitxp">Twitter! @TheITXP </a>